sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 ---

 ### 2. C++ Lambda
-This folder contains **30 lambda function exercises** applied to object detection tasks (e.g., bounding boxes, confidence scores, IOU calculations) and All exercises can be found under their respective directories.
+This folder contains **30 lambda function exercises** applied to object detection tasks (e.g., bounding boxes, confidence scores, IOU calculations) and all exercises can be found under their respective directories.

 Sections include: